 Prerequisite: ECE 309/ME 309 or instructor consent.
 The course focuses on application of engineering methods in bioinformatics, an important field of bioengineering.
 Different approaches to DNA sequence processing, protein sequence analysis and microarray data analysis are introduced.

 ECE 610.
 Fault Analysis in Power Systems (3)

-Prerequisite: ECE 410/L or instructor Consent.
+Prerequisites: ECE 410/L or instructor Consent.
 Study of impedance and admittance models, network calculations and symmetrical faults using Zbus (impedance matrix), symmetrical components and sequence networks.
 Unsymmetrical faults using symmetrical components also are covered.
 The power-flow problem is analyzed and explained in detail using methods, including Newton-Raphson and DC-power flow.
 The effects of distributed generation …

 ECE 611.
 Power Distribution Systems (3)

-Prerequisite: ECE 410/L. Corequisite: ECE 411.
+Prerequisites: ECE 410/L. Corequisite: ECE 411.
 “Load Analysis” and “Load Forecasting” using Box-Jenkins Methodology are introduced.
 Distribution transformers, design of sub-transmission lines and distribution lines, design of primary systems and secondary systems leading to voltage drop and voltage regulation and power losses are covered.
 Detailed study of the “K” factor is given.
 Reliability of distribution …

 ECE 612.
 Selected Topics in Power Systems (3)